 The people began to see something about technology that they had not realized before.
-Here was a simple tool-a greenhouse.
-It could be built locally, used locally and among its "outputs" were health, economic development, energy conservation and enabling older people to be productive.
+Here was a simple tool - a greenhouse.
+It could be built locally, used locally and its "outputs" were, at least, health, economic development, energy conservation and enabling older people to be productive.
 A simple tool requiring minimum "inputs" produced multiple "outputs" with few negative side effects.
-We called the greenhouse a "multility."
+We called the greenhouse a "multility".

-Most tools in a modernized consumer-oriented society are the reverse of the greenhouse.
+Most tools in a modernized consumeroriented society are the reverse of the greenhouse.
 They are systems requiring a complex organization with multiple inputs that produce only a single output.
 Let me give you an example.
-If you get bauxite from Jamaica, copper from Chile, rubber from Indonesia, oil from Saudi Arabia, lumber from Canada, and labor from all these countries, and process these resources in an American corporation that uses American labor and professional skills to manufacture a commodity, you can produce an electric toothbrush.
-This tool is what we call a "unitility."
+If you get bauxite from Jamaica, copper from Chile, rubber from Indonesia, oil from Saudi Arabia, lumber from Canada, and labor from all these countries, and process these resources in an American corporation that uses American labor and professional skills to manufacture a commodity, you can produce an electric toothbrush!
+This tool is what we call 'unitility".
 It has multiple inputs and one output.
-However, if a tool is basically a labor-saving device, then the electric toothbrush is an anti-tool.
-If you added up all the labor put into producing it, its sum is infinitely more than the labor saved by its use.
+This is a unique tool, this toothbrush.
+If a tool is basically a labor-saving device, this toothbrush is an anti-tool.
+If you added up all the labor put into producing this electric toothbrush, its sum is infinitely more than the labor saved by its use.